 If there’s one silver lining to 2020, it’s been discovering who people truly are.
 Through their words and actions, they’ve shown me how much they care for my and my family’s well-being.
 And hopefully through my own words and actions, I’ve shown them the same.

 By the way, I’m still writing and submitting short stories and poetry to speculative fiction markets.
 I managed to surpass 100 submissions and 100 rejections at some point this year.
 (I haven’t written 100 stories, I’m just submitting the same stories numerous times to different magazines.)
 I keep hoping for an acceptance, and maybe in the new year, it will happen.
 That would be one way to make 2021 fantastic.

 Thank you for reading.
 I hope you and yours stay safe and healthy during this troubling time.
 And have a safe, masked, socially distant New Year!

-Amanda Cook is a stay-at-home-mom and writer living in the rolling hills of southern Indiana.
-When she’s not caring for her family or obsessing over punctuation, she can be found helping out at her sons' school, catching up on her Goodreads list, playing (and sometimes winning, but mostly losing) board games with her friends, crying over her favorite PBS programs, or sewing yet another costume for the local gaming/pop culture convention, where she’ll probably lose at even more board games.
+Amanda Cook is a writer and stay at home mom who lives in Indiana hill country with her spouse, kids, and clingy dog.
+In the Before Times (and sometimes even now), she could/can be found helping out with her kids' school, catching up on her toppling TBR pile, playing games with her friends, hanging out at virtual conventions, crying over period dramas, or sewing yet another cosplay.
 Her second novel, "When We Were Forgotten," was the winner of the 2018 Bronze Medal for Best Sci-fi/Fantasy/Horror E-Book from the Independent Publisher Book (IPPY) Awards.
 She writes short speculative fiction and poetry that she also occasionally posts to her blog.